 If you're a UniSuper member whose benefits were transferred from the former Walter & Eliza Hall Institute (WEHI) of Medical Research Superannuation Fund, your membership is subject to special conditions and some of the material in this document may not apply to you.
-We recommend you contact us on 1800 331 685 for details of the special conditions that apply to you.
+We recommend you contact us for details of the special conditions that apply to you.
+You can call us on 1800 331 685 or visit unisuper.com.au/contact-us for more options, including chat.

 \ There are limits on the amount you can contribute to your super.
-Read about contribution caps at unisuper.com.au or call us on 1800 331 685 to find out more.
+Read about contribution caps at unisuper.com.au or contact us to find out more.
+You can call us on 1800 331 685 or visit unisuper.com.au/contact-us for more options, including chat.